Caring for your skin naturally - a rough guide to using natural products on your body

 An ethical, lovely, easy to apply and easily removable mascara that they also sell in a mini size - what a wonderful idea for those of us who don’t wear it daily!

-Obviously, I'm a huge fan of natural skincare products, www.lilylolo.co.uk do some lovely natural and breathable mineral makeup and I’m currently using www.seamagik.com BB mineral cream, it’s a great cover up to quickly apply if I’m off out and my perimenopausal acne has arisen.
+Obviously, I'm a huge fan of natural skincare products, www.lilylolo.co.uk do some lovely natural and breathable mineral makeup and I’m currently using www.seamagik.com BB mineral cream, it’s a great cover up to quickly apply if I’m off out and my hormonal acne has arisen.
 Often when my skin is very dry, I put a layer of my own balm on underneath and allow that to soak in before applying the BB mineral cream.

 our skin balm